Table of Contents

-My life as a freelancer has me scheduled take no less than five trips for business this year, leaving me with an empty hole during the days I have to leave my small children behind.
-I have chosen to take them with me on at least one haul, skipping TSA lines and yellow cabs in lieu of infant seats and frequent potty breaks.
+My life as a freelancer has me scheduled to take no less than five trips for business this year, leaving me with an empty hole during the days I have to leave my small children behind.
+I have chosen to take them with me on at least one haul, skipping TSA lines and yellow cabs instead of infant seats and frequent potty breaks.

-If you also choose to take your children along, here are five budget-saving solutions we’ve employed to help stretch that travel dollar.
+If you also choose to take your children along, we’ve employed five money-saving strategies to help stretch that travel dollar.

 1. Buy Cheap and Ahead of Time